 Averted in Heat: During the armored car robbery, Neil's crew calculates an estimated police response time of three minutes from the moment they begin the robbery, and they just narrowly manage to fit the robbery into that time window.

 Averted in Clerks II.
 Dante calls the firemen thinking the Mooby's is on fire, but it's the smoke machine from the donkey show Randall has gotten as a going away present.
 They take so long Dante forgets calling them.

 Heavily parodied in Last Action Hero.
-When our villain first enters the Real World, he's shocked to discover that you can steal a car without sirens instantly sounding.
-To test this new situation, he walks up to a man and shoots him in the head, then waits for the sirens.
-When that doesn't work, he yells that he's just shot and killed a man, to which the only response is someone off-screen yelling to quit making a racket.
+When Benedict first enters the Real World, he's amazed to discover that you can steal a car without sirens instantly sounding.
+To test this new situation, he walks up to a man and shoots him in the head, then checks his watch and starts counting, waiting for the sirens.
+When that doesn't work, Benedict yells that he's just shot and killed a man, to which the only response is someone off-screen yelling to quit making a racket.

 Averted and used as a major plot point in Reservoir Dogs when Mr. Pink explains to Mr. White how the police arrived at their heist far too soon to have been responding to the alarm.
 This discrepancy is what convinces Mr. Pink that one of their party is The Mole.

 It takes only moments for the police to show up after the main character in American History X kills a would-be thief outside his house.
 The robbery itself had been going on for some time.